-The Open Access Publishing Fund is made available to UCSF faculty, postdocs, students, and other researchers so that their scholarly articles and books may be openly published for all to access.
+The Open Access Publishing Fund is made available by the Library to UCSF faculty, postdocs, students, and other researchers so that their scholarly articles and books may be openly published for all to access.
 If you or your research team have sufficient grant funding, or if your department covers publication costs, please use those funds to pay your publication charges.

 Current UCSF personnel and students with the following titles who do not have funding to pay for OA publication charges may apply for funds once an article or book has been accepted for publication: